Arthur-Lozano/Arthur-Lozano.reading-notes/class-04.md

 * Speaking: using the correct words to communicate an idea
 * Reading: understanding what written language intends to convey
 * Writing: producing from scratch a meaningful

+- When you ask a function to perform a task later you need to CALL the function.
+- Some functions need to be provided information in order to perform a certain task (which is provided within parameters).
+Better explained, pieces of information that are passed to a function are called parameters
+- When you write a function and expect a response it is known as a (return value)
+- When a function is called by it's name the code block will run

+* Anonymous functions, which do not have a name and means they cannot be called.
+However, they are called as soon as the interpreter comes across them.

+### Creating a function

+- Give it a name
+- Write the statements needed to achieve it's task within the curly braces

+* After declaring a function it can be executed with one line of code (the function named followed by parentheses)
+* The same function can be called as many times within the same block of javascript code

+## Declraing functions that need information

+- Sometimes functions need specific information to perform its tasks and in such situation we need to give it parameters.
+Inside the function the parameters work like variables.
+> Inside the function those words act like variable names
+*  When designing a script it's important to note what information the function will require in order to perform it's task
+- Functions can use parameter names within its code block as a variable will be used

+# Calling a function with parameters

+- Specify the values it should use in the parentheses that follow its name.
+- These values are called arguments, and they can be provided as values or variables

+## Actual values do not need to be specified when calling a function, variables can be used in their place

+> Note the difference between parameters and arguments: Function parameters are the names listed in the function's definition.
+Function arguments are the real values passed to the function.
+Parameters are initialized to the values of the arguments supplied.

+* Important to note that intrepreter leaves the function when return is used

+# Functions can get more than one value using an array